Gift planning terms to know

 Gift agreement: Outlines the purpose, form, schedule, and administration of gifts.

-IRA rollover gift: (Also called a qualified charitable distribution.)
-Donors 70 ½ or older can direct up to $100,000 each year to charity from a qualified IRA.
-The distribution is tax-free and counts toward the donor’s required minimum distribution—with the added bonus of providing a gift to charity.
+IRA qualified charitable distribution (QCD): Donors who are age 70.5 or older can direct up to $108,000* each year from a qualified IRA to charity.
+QCDs avoid income tax and count toward the donor’s annual required minimum distribution (if applicable) with the added bonus of providing a gift to charity. *Indexed annually for inflation.
 Learn more »

 Pledge: A promise to make future contributions to an organization.
 For example, some donors make multi-year pledges promising to give a specific amount spread across several years.